sehroybaer/measuremosq/README.md

 # measuremosq
-Mosquitto clients for measurement of properties
+Mosquitto clients for measurement of properties.